NOTE: Academic Year 20-21 recruitment will be entirely virtual, and all OFSL groups will be expected to follow the Campus Compact.

 After registering, if you would like to request accommodation due to a disability, please contact the Office of Student Disabilities Services at 215-573-9235 or through their website.
 Please contact the Office of Fraternity & Sorority Life if you would like to request access to an event by calling 215-898-5264.

-Spring Formal Recruitment begins with the IFC expo, where students can gain exposure to all IFC chapters by meeting a few members from each organization at their table.
+Spring Formal Recruitment begins with the IFC expo, where students can gain exposure to all IFC chapters by virtually meeting a few members from each organization.
 This casual-setting event allows you to ask questions and learn more about the chapters.

 Open Recruitment | TBD

-IFC “Open House” is the time in which any interested students are free to visit the chapter house or designated campus location of each organization across three prescribed time slots (time slots will be updated at a future date).
-Some chapters Events will often have sign-in sheets for your name and contact information so that groups are able to contact you for an invitation to their Closed Recruitment event(s).
+IFC “Open House” is the time in which any interested students are free to virtually visit the chapter of each organization across three prescribed time slots (time slots will be updated at a future date).
+Some chapters Events will often have a pre-registration for your name and contact information so that groups are able to contact you for an invitation to their Closed Recruitment event(s).

 Closed Recruitment | TBD